Entangled Polariton States in the Visible and Mid-Infrared Spectral Ranges

-{\it Alternative entanglement witnesses.} Probing of quantum entanglement between exciton-polaritons and phonon-polaritons via their emitted light requires the ability to detect single photons in the mid-IR spectral range, which is limited at the current level of technology~\cite{dello2022advances, xie2024temporal, taylor2023low, chang2022efficient, nowakowski2025single, liu2024highly}.
-An alternative method of probing these correlations is to use a Raman probe and analyze Stokes--anti-Stokes correlations~\cite{riedinger2016non, tarrago2020bell}.
-In our case, the Stokes light is the light emitted by the lower exciton-polaritons, and the emission of the anti-Stokes has a specific direction depending on the wave vector of the {\it read} pulse required to produce the anti-Stokes signal~\cite{shishkov2024sympathetic}.
-Stokes--anti-Stokes correlations of light are experimentally realized over different physical systems, including organic molecules~\cite{saraiva2017photonic, de2024properties}, showing their robustness against room-temperature fluctuations and disorder~\cite{kasperczyk2016temporal, saraiva2017photonic, vento2023measurement}.
-Additionally, we propose converting the two-mode squeezing associated with the entanglement into single-mode quadrature squeezing of the visible-range emission from exciton-polariton states, followed by interferometric detection of the quadrature squeezing below the standard quantum limit (see Supplementary Information for details).
+{\it Alternative entanglement witnesses.} Probing of the quantum entanglement between exciton-polaritons and phonon-polaritons via their emitted light requires the ability to detect single photons in the mid-IR spectral range, which is limited at the current level of technology~\cite{dello2022advances, xie2024temporal, taylor2023low, chang2022efficient, nowakowski2025single, liu2024highly}.
+An alternative method of probing these correlations is to use an additional Raman probe and analyze Stokes--anti-Stokes correlations~\cite{riedinger2016non, tarrago2020bell}.
+Nonclassical Stokes--anti-Stokes correlations have been observed in different physical systems, including organic molecules~\cite{saraiva2017photonic, de2024properties}, showing their robustness against room-temperature fluctuations and disorder~\cite{kasperczyk2016temporal, saraiva2017photonic, vento2023measurement}.

+We propose the protocol for the transfer of entanglement between exciton-polaritons and phonon-polaritons to the entanglement between exciton-polaritons with different wave vectors.
+In this protocol, we apply a {\it write} coherent drive beam with the frequency $\omega_{\rm write} = \omega_{s_{\rm U}|{\bf k}}$ to excite lower exciton-polaritons with the wave vector $\bf k$ and phonon-polaritons with the wave vector ${\bf q} = {\bf 0}$~(Fig.~\ref{fig:WitnessJoined}(a)) and create the entanglement between these two states~(Fig.~\ref{fig:Fig1}).
+Then, we apply a {\it read} coherent drive with the frequency $\omega_{\rm read} = 2\omega_{s_{\rm L}|{\bf -k}} - \omega_{s_{\rm U}|{\bf -k}}$ and the wave vector $-{\bf k}$~(Fig.~\ref{fig:WitnessJoined}(a)) to map this entanglement onto the entanglement between lower exciton-polariton states with wave vectors ${\bf k}$ and $-{\bf k}$~(Appendix~\ref{appendix: witness}).
+The detection schemes plotted in the inset of Fig.~\ref{fig:WitnessJoined}(b) allows probing this entanglement in continuous variables~(Fig.~\ref{fig:WitnessJoined}(b)) through logarithmic negativity, $E_N$, and discrete variables~(Fig.~\ref{fig:WitnessJoined}(c)) through the second-order cross correlation function,

+This protocol quantitatively preserves the entanglement, meaning that both $g^{(2)}_\text{Vis-Vis}(0)$ and $E_N$ follow closely their exciton- and phonon-polaritons counterparts~(Fig.~\ref{fig:WitnessJoined}(b,c)).